ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Track order status (placed, in transit, received, etc.)
 - Support partial order receipts and backorders
 - Future: Allow creation of intent for purchase orders based on usage trends and stock levels
+- Implement a two-level approval system for high-value item purchases

 ### 5. Supplier Management

 - Maintain a database of approved suppliers
 - Suppliers are facility level
 - Manage vendor/supplier information
+- Implement a vendor addition process that captures product information and source of vendor introduction

 ### 6. Prescription Management